-In planning and performing our audit of compliance for each major federal and state program, we considered the Transit's internal control over compliance (internal control) as a basis for designing audit procedures for the purpose of expressing our opinion on compliance requirements that could have a direct and material effect on each of the Transit's major federal and state programs for the year ended December 31, 2017, but not for the purpose of expressing an opinion on the effectiveness of the Transit's internal control.
+In planning and performing our audit of compliance for each major federal and state program, we considered the Transit's internal control over compliance (internal control) as a basis for designing audit procedures for the purpose of expressing our opinion on compliance requirements that could have a direct and material effect on each of the Transit's major federal and state programs for the year ended December 31, 2018, but not for the purpose of expressing an opinion on the effectiveness of the Transit's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Transit's internal control.
-Our report on internal control over compliance is presented in the City of Appleton's annual report.
+Our report on internal control over compliance is presented on pages 142 - 143 of the City's Comprehensive Annual Financial Report.